dmtroo/organized_crime_network_graph/README.md

 - `clean` : Delete all files under the dist directory
 - `lint` : Run linters on the JS and CSS files

+The code includes a Cytoscape.js-powered demo app at https://github.com/cytoscape/wineandcheesemap.
+The repository is MIT-licensed, just like Cytoscape.js.